rOnInRaJ-dev/pbrt-v4/README.md

 The PBRT-v4 source code is available at [git respository](https://github.com/mmp/pbrt-v4).

-The source code for bilaterial filtering can be found at
+The source code for bilaterial filtering can be found in `film.cpp` in the `RGBFilm::ApplyBilateralFilter()` function.
-## TODO RAJ

 The source code for PCG can be found in `pbrt-v4/src/pbrt/pcgUtil`.
 The new classes we implemented are: